Native Languages of the Americas: Mohegan (Pequot, Montauk, Niantic, Metoac)

 is still spoken natively today, but the Mohegan and Pequot tribes are working actively to revive their shared language.

-People: The name "Mohegan" probably originally referred to a particular Pequot clan, which eventually fought its
+People: The name "Mohegan" probably originally referred to a particular Pequot clan, which later became their own tribe

-way to control of the Pequot Nation.
-Today, however, it is used as a broad rubric referring to several originally distinct
+after breaking away from the Pequot Nation.
+Today, however, it is used as a broad rubric referring to many originally distinct

 eastern tribes: the Pequot, the Montauk (Metoac), the Narragansett, the Shinnecock, the Niantic, and the Nipmuc, among others.